andrew-drogalis/FX-Order-Management/README.md

 ### Downloading Dependencies

 Please see a link to required dependencies [below](#Dependencies).
-If you are in Linux, Boost & OpenSSL & libsecret can be installed with the following commands below.
-Additionally, this repository comes with a .devcontainer directory.
-The .devcontainer has all the required dependencies and can be run inside a Docker container.
+If you are in Linux, Boost, OpenSSL, libsecret, & libmicrohttpd can be installed with the following commands below.

 ```
     Fedora: